learn-academy-2022-golf/week-1-assessment-gmgreer/interview-questions.md

 INSTRUCTOR EXAMPLE: What is a conditional statement?

-Your answer: A conditional statement is a statement that checks to see if the input meets a certain condition then performs some action or inaction based on that result.
+Your answer: A conditional statement is a statement that checks to see if the input meets a certain condition then performs some action based on that result.

 Researched answer: There are four conditional statements in Javascript:
 1. if